IMPORTANT: Even as postal services resume, delays in mail delivery are expected. Access your benefits online. Visit our guide for help.

 share

 Understanding and taking care of heart health is important for us all, and each small step towards healthier living can make a big difference.
-Learning about heart health and the ways you can reduce the risk of heart disease can help you to prevent or delay heart-related problems for yourself or a loved one.
-If you have been diagnosed with a heart condition, connecting to local health care professionals, programs and supports can also be important for maintaining your health so you can continue to thrive.
+Learning about heart health and the ways you can reduce the risk of heart disease can help prevent or slow heart-related problems for yourself or a loved one.
+If you have a heart condition, connecting to local health care professionals, programs and supports can also be important for maintaining your health so you can continue to thrive.

 Please be aware, this website is not intended to diagnose, treat or replace professional medical advice.
 If you or someone you know is experiencing a medical emergency, call 911 immediately or visit the emergency room.

 Understanding and taking care of heart health is important for us all, and each small step towards healthier living can make a big difference.
-Learning about heart health and the ways you can reduce the risk of heart disease can help you to prevent or delay heart-related problems for yourself or a loved one.
-If you have been diagnosed with a heart condition, connecting to local health care professionals, programs and supports can also be important for maintaining your health so you can continue to thrive.
+Learning about heart health and the ways you can reduce the risk of heart disease can help prevent or slow heart-related problems for yourself or a loved one.
+If you have a heart condition, connecting to local health care professionals, programs and supports can also be important for maintaining your health so you can continue to thrive.

 Please be aware, this website is not intended to diagnose, treat or replace professional medical advice.
 If you or someone you know is experiencing a medical emergency, call 911 immediately or visit the emergency room.